gremlin-solutions/gcp-cloud-run-failure-flags-app/README.md

    deactivate
    ```

-### Docker Build and Run
+### Docker Build and Push

-To ensure seamless integration with the Gremlin API and proper configuration of environment variables, follow the steps below.
+To prepare the Docker image for deployment to Kubernetes, follow the steps below.

 #### 1. Build the Docker Image